wiremock/wiremock.org/_site/docs/quickstart/java-junit.md

 public WireMockRule wireMockRule = new WireMockRule(wireMockConfig().port(8089).httpsPort(8443));
 ```

-### Random port numbers
+### Use random port numbers

 You can have WireMock (or more accurately the JVM) pick random, free
 HTTP and HTTPS ports.

-It is a great idea if you want to run your tests concurrently.
+This works well when running your tests concurrently.

 ```java
 @Rule
 public WireMockRule wireMockRule = new WireMockRule(wireMockConfig().dynamicPort().dynamicHttpsPort());
 ```

-Then find out which ports to use from your tests as follows:
+Then find out which ports to use from your tests, as follows:

 ```java
 int port = wireMockRule.port();